alex-hunter3/coronavirus-api/README.txt

 # coronavirus-api
 A simple python flask api which will be able to get country specific data on the COVID-19 pandemic.
-Development in early stages of progress...

 See exmaple.py to see the functions that can be used to access country specfifc data.